see7e/programming-studies/Docs/blackboard-pattern.md

 # The Blackboard Pattern: Coordinating Workflow in Software Development

 ## Introduction

-Tip 43 from _The Pragmatic Programmer_ advocates using "blackboards" to coordinate workflow, which involves creating a unique space (physical or virtual) where distinct facts, tasks, and agents can interact without depending on each other.
+Tip 43 from _The Pragmatic Programmer_ advocates using "blackboards to coordinate workflow", which involves creating a unique space (physical or virtual) where distinct facts, tasks, and agents can interact without depending on each other.
 By visually organizing information on a shared board, the independence and isolation of each participant or module is maintained while ensuring everyone works in an orchestrated manner.

 ## Understanding Workflow in Software Context
 Workflow refers to the **orchestrated and repeatable sequence of activities** that transforms inputs into outputs, whether in business processes, software development, or system execution.
 In the context of this tip, it refers to the **set of tasks and information** that need to be shared between teams or components—from requirements definition, through coding and testing, to delivery and operation.

 The blackboard approach enables coordination without tight coupling, allowing different actors to contribute their expertise while maintaining system coherence.